GENERAL INFORMATION - PaYS Program Overview

 U.S. Army National Guard (ARNG)

-In July 2019, the PaYS Army National Guard Pilot Program began in three test states, MI, NY and VA.
+In July 2019, the PaYS Army National Guard Pilot Program began in three test states (MI, NY and VA), and is now available throughout the United States.
 The PaYS program is an enlistment option for applicants who enlist into the Army National Guard (ARNG).
 The PaYS program allows ARNG Soldiers to select up to five Army PaYS partners that will guarantee them a job interview.
 ARNG applicants are introduced to the PaYS enlistment option during their initial applicant interview with their recruiter.
 ARNG applicants will select one to five PaYS partners at a Military Processing Station (MEPS) during the enlistment process with a MEPS guidance counselor.
 When ARNG Soldiers return home after successful completion of their Basic Training (BT) and Advanced Individual Training (AIT), they are eligible to contact their PaYS partner to schedule their interview.
 The PaYS program does not guarantee employment and it's the individual Soldiers responsibility to be prepared for their interview(s).

 U.S. Army Cadet Command / Reserve Officers' Training Corps (ROTC)